Stu142/Gridfinity-Documentation/README.md

 My parametric FreeCAD files can be found in my [printables collection](https://www.printables.com/@Stu142_524934/collections/969910).

-All drawings and models used in the video were created by me in [FreeCAD](https://www.freecad.org/).

 If you find this free page valuable support is appreciated: [Paypal](http://paypal.me/Stu142).
+I really appreciate it.

+All of the models and drawings displayed on this page were made using [FreeCAD](https://www.freecad.org/).

 # Original Spec